Instructor of Flute, Interlochen Arts Academy

 M.M., B.M., Peabody Institute of the Johns Hopkins University

 As concerto soloist, Ms. Stagnitta has appeared with the National Gallery Orchestra in Washington, D.C. and with the Traverse Symphony Orchestra, where she is also principal flutist.
-She previously served as piccoloist with the Baltimore and Sarasota Opera orchestras, and continues to perform with the National Philharmonic.
-Summer appearances include performances at the Sarasota Music Festival, the Bowdoin Festival, and the Quartz Mountain Music Festival.
-As both recitalist and jazz artist, Ms. Stagnitta was invited to perform at the National Flute Association Conventions held in New York City, San Diego, Anaheim, Kansas City and Washington, D.C.
+She previously served as piccoloist with the Baltimore and Sarasota Opera orchestras, and continues to perform with the National Philharmonic and the South Florida Symphony.
+She was invited to perform as both recitalist and jazz artist at the National Flute Association Conventions held in New York City, Las Vegas, San Diego, Anaheim, Kansas City and Washington, D.C.
 She has recorded the music of contemporary American women composers for Capstone records, and also released a jazz recording with Chamber Music America Jazz Composition Award winner Rob Levit.
 A two-time recipient of the Maryland State Arts Council Solo Artist Award, her performances have been heard on National Public Radio's WETA in Washington, D.C., WBJC in Baltimore, MD, and WRMC in Middlebury, VT.

 Ms. Stagnitta earned the degrees of Bachelor and Master of Music from the Peabody Institute, where she received the Ashworth Prize.
 Her teachers include Robert Willoughby and Timothy Day.